SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 ## Release 7.7 Upgrade Notes
 **PR decoration below GitHub Enterprise 2.14 swapped for GitHub checks**
 This version adds support for GitHub Enterprise (GHE) checks, which were introduced in GHE 2.14, and drops support for PR decoration in GHE versions prior to 2.14.
-To use the new checks implementation, an application will need to be created in GHE, and further configuration will be required via the SonarQube UI. ([Details in the docs.](/instance-administration/github-application/).)
+To use the new checks implementation, an application will need to be created in GHE, and further configuration will be required via the SonarQube UI.

 **ElasticSearch update requires index rebuild, potentially more filespace** While it is generally possible to keep ElasticSearch indices in an upgrade (see [Configuring the Elasticsearch storage path](/setup/install-server/)), this version's upgrade of ElasticSearch will force all indices to be rebuilt.
 Additionally, more filespace may be required for this version's data ([SONAR-11826](https://jira.sonarsource.com/browse/SONAR-11826)).